vesoft-inc/nebula-docs/docs-2.0/nebula-importer/use-importer.md

 - `<config_file>`: The absolute path to the local YAML configuration file.
 - `<csv_data_dir>`: The absolute path to the local CSV data file.
-- `<version>`: Nebula Graph 2.x Please fill in 'v3'.
+- `<version>`: NebulaGraph 2.x Please fill in 'v3'.

 !!! note
     A relative path is recommended.
 If you use a local absolute path, check that the path maps to the path in the Docker.

 ## Configuration File Description

-Nebula Importer uses configuration(`nebula-importer/examples/v2/example.yaml`) files to describe information about the files to be imported, the Nebula Graph server, and more.
+NebulaGraphImporter uses configuration(`nebula-importer/examples/v2/example.yaml`) files to describe information about the files to be imported, the NebulaGraph server, and more.
 You can refer to the example configuration file: [Configuration without Header](config-without-header.md)/[Configuration with Header](config-with-header.md).
 This section describes the fields in the configuration file by category.

 !!! note